Fraternity and Sorority Housing Policies

 - The sign-over form should include any expenses that are the member’s responsibility such as room fees, meal plan, national dues, chapter dues, damage fees and fines.
 By signing the form, each member agrees to pay a specific dollar amount to cover expenses related to being a member of that organization.

-- The member, chapter President and/or Treasurer must sign the form and submit it to Housing and Dining Services.
+- The member, chapter President and/or Treasurer must sign the form and submit it to Housing Services.
 Forms must be submitted on or before May 1st for fall semester and November 15th for spring semester.

 Requesting Refund Checks